WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/PWM/index.md

 ## Controlling a Servo

-Here is another complete example of a [`Meadow.Foundation`](http://beta-developer.wildernesslabs.co/Meadow/Meadow.Foundation/) application that controls a servo motor using a *Servo* driver available as a [`NuGet`](https://www.nuget.org/packages/Meadow.Foundation.Servo/) package, and shows how to initialize it and use its API methods.
+Here is another complete example of a [`Meadow.Foundation`](http://beta-developer.wildernesslabs.co/Meadow/Meadow.Foundation/) application that controls a servo motor using a `Servo` driver available as a [`NuGet Package`](https://www.nuget.org/packages/Meadow.Foundation.Servo/), and shows how to initialize it and use its API methods.

 ### Hardware